 9. REMEDIES.

-Each party agrees that its obligations hereunder are necessary and reasonable in order to protect the disclosing party and the disclosing party’s business, and expressly agrees that monetary damages may be inadequate to compensate the disclosing party for any breach by the receiving party of any covenants and agreements set forth herein.
-Accordingly, each party agrees and acknowledges that any such violation or threatened violation may cause irreparable injury to the disclosing party and that, in addition to any other remedies that may be available, in law, in equity or otherwise, the disclosing party shall be entitled to seek injunctive relief against the threatened breach of this Agreement or the continuation of any such breach, without the necessity of proving actual damages or posting bond in order to obtain a preliminary injunction.
+Each party agrees that its obligations hereunder are necessary and reasonable in order to protect the disclosing party and the disclosing party’s business, and that monetary damages may be inadequate to compensate the disclosing party for any breach by the receiving party of any terms of this agreement.
+Accordingly, each party agrees that any breach or threatened breach of this agreement may cause irreparable injury to the disclosing party and that, in addition to any other remedies that may be available, the disclosing party may seek injunctive relief against the threatened breach of this Agreement or the continuation of any such breach, without the necessity of proving actual damages or posting bond in order to obtain a preliminary injunction.
 However, this shall not modify or abridge a moving party’s obligation to demonstrate harm in order to obtain a permanent injunction.

-9. MISCELLANEOUS.
+10. MISCELLANEOUS.